Nate96/time-tracker/reqs.md

 will;
 1. create new punch
 2. create a new entry
-3. print "Seccessfully punched out"
+3. print "Successfully punched out"
 4. print the most recent entry in the database